-Recent studies show that not only is sweating good for detoxification, it is how to clear BPA from your body naturally.
+Recent studies show that not only is sweating good for detoxification, sweating is how to clear BPA from your body naturally.

 The sweat lodges built for ceremony and spiritual discovery that were used by indigenous peoples, show us that sweating has been in the natural health pharmacopeia for centuries.

 However, recent research shows that sweating is critical for the release of the many toxins of modern life.